techyugadi/kubestash/docker/apache2-lb-ssl/README.md

 This Dockerfile and related files can be used to build an Apache2 web server image with common modules for rewrite, reverse-proxy and load-balancing installed, along with SSL proxy, redirect and passthrough support.

+**Dockerhub**: A prebuilt docker image is available from Dockerhub: `techyugadi/apache2-lb-ssl`. \
+You may simply run this image as: \
+`docker run -v ~/apacheconf/sites-available:/etc/apache2/sites-available -p 80:80 techyugadi/apache2-lb-ssl`

 There are several testcases in the `testcases` directory to try out the various Virtual Host configurations to support these features.

-**Dockerhub**: A prebuilt docker image is available from Dockerhub: `techyugadi/apache2-lb-ssl`.

 1. [ Apache 2 web server default configuration ] (https://github.com/techyugadi/kubestash/tree/master/docker/apache2-lb-ssl/testcases/apacheconf/defaultconf)